The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 Example 4.6.
 Let’s consider two series of coin tosses of length \(n\), where the number of observed heads are \(h_1\) and \(h_2\).
 We want to infer whether the two series are conducted with a similar coin.
 Let’s apply Bayesian inference through marginal likelihoods and let’s demonstrate the difference from the maximized likelihood.

-Denote by \(\theta_1\) and \(\theta_2\) the proportion of heads for coins 1 and 2.
+Let \(\theta_1\) and \(\theta_2\) be the (unknown) parameters that describe the proportion of heads for coins 1 and 2.
 The likelihood function for the whole experiment is \[ \textrm{Pr}(h_1,h_2\,|\, \theta_1, \theta_2) = \prod_{i=1}^2 {n \choose h_i} \theta_i^{h_i} (1-\theta_i)^{n-h_i} \] Let’s define two models.
 Model \(H_0\) states that \(\theta_1=\theta_2\) and in the Bayesian version the shared parameter \(\theta = \theta_1=\theta_2\) has Uniform(0,1) as its prior distribution.
 Thus, model \(H_0\) is a simpler model with only one unknown parameter.
 Model \(H_1\) says that the parameters \(\theta_1\) and \(\theta_2\) are not necessarily the same and they are each given Uniform(0,1) prior independently of each other.
-We can compute the marginal likelihood for both models using the Beta function (technically this is an integration problem and the Beta function is defined as a shorthand for exactly these types of integrals): \[\textrm{Pr}(h_1,h_2\,|\,H_0) = \int_0^1 {n \choose h_1}{n \choose h_2} \theta^{h_1+h_2} (1-\theta)^{2n-h_1-h_2} d\theta= {n \choose h_1}{n \choose h_2} B(h_1+h_2+1,2n-h_1-h_2+1) \]
+We can compute the marginal likelihood for both models using the Beta function.
+(Technically, this is an integration problem and the Beta function is defined as a shorthand for exactly these types of integrals.) \[\textrm{Pr}(h_1,h_2\,|\,H_0) = \int_0^1 {n \choose h_1}{n \choose h_2} \theta^{h_1+h_2} (1-\theta)^{2n-h_1-h_2} d\theta= {n \choose h_1}{n \choose h_2} B(h_1+h_2+1,2n-h_1-h_2+1) \]

-\[\textrm{Pr}(h_1,h_2\,|\,H_1) = \int_0^1 \prod_{i=1}^2 {n \choose h_i} \theta_i^{h_i} (1-\theta_i)^{n-h_i} d\theta_i = \prod_{i=1}^2{n \choose h_i} B(h_i+1,n-h_i+1) \] Thus the Bayes factor of model \(H_0\) against model \(H_1\) is \[ \textrm{BF}_{01} = \frac{\textrm{Pr}(h_1,h_2\,|\,H_0)}{\textrm{Pr}(h_1,h_2\,|\,H_1)}= \frac{B(h_1+h_2+1,2n-h_1-h_2+1)}{B(h_1+1,n-h_1+1)B(h_2+1,n-h_2+1)} \] Let’s draw a picture of BF when \(n=20\) and \(h_1=10\) as \(h_2=0,\ldots,20\).
+\[\textrm{Pr}(h_1,h_2\,|\,H_1) = \int_0^1 \prod_{i=1}^2 {n \choose h_i} \theta_i^{h_i} (1-\theta_i)^{n-h_i} d\theta_i = \prod_{i=1}^2{n \choose h_i} B(h_i+1,n-h_i+1) \] Thus, the Bayes factor of model \(H_0\) against model \(H_1\) is \[ \textrm{BF}_{01} = \frac{\textrm{Pr}(h_1,h_2\,|\,H_0)}{\textrm{Pr}(h_1,h_2\,|\,H_1)}= \frac{B(h_1+h_2+1,2n-h_1-h_2+1)}{B(h_1+1,n-h_1+1)B(h_2+1,n-h_2+1)} \] Let’s draw a picture of BF when \(n=20\) and \(h_1=10\) as \(h_2=0,\ldots,20\).

 n = 20